awsdocs/amazon-mq-developer-guide/doc_source/child-element-details.md

 #### admin\|read\|write<a name="admin-read-write"></a>

 The permissions granted to a group of users\.
-For more information, see [Always Configure an Authorization Map](using-amazon-mq-securely.md#always-configure-authorization-map)\.
+For more information, see [Always configure an authorization map](using-amazon-mq-securely.md#always-configure-authorization-map)\.

 **Default:** `null`